Safety Officers

 Hungarian Regulatory Expertise

-Deep knowledge of Hungarian occupational safety law requirements and the National Labour Inspectorate standards for film production, ensuring compliance with all national and regional safety regulations.
+Deep knowledge of Hungarian occupational safety law needs.
+The National Labour Inspectorate standards for film production, making sure compliance with all national and regional safety rules.

 02.